 3. What gear to bring?

-Your gear should be aligned to the season you will be riding here.
 Unless you plan to do a ride in summer then the temperatures as noted in the first section lean towards cool.
 Most important you should have a good rain solution with you be it Gore-Tex outfit or a quality breathable rain outfit, waterproof gloves, waterproof boots or good covers.
 You will encounter rain on any tour in Japan.
 Best to have gear that you have tested in rain to know works well.
 Finding out your Gore-Tex jacket leaks or pants leak or flap about and let water into boots or boot covers let water splash up from beneath (a few of my personal mistakes on tours) are things best discovered on a day ride at home.
-A tour overseas is a great excuse to buy some new gear but not the time to first be trying it out – as I know too well.

 Something I find very helpful is technical base layer shirts rather than riding in cotton t-shirts which are hopeless.
 Same for socks, any of those outdoor shops has the coolmax and stay dry gear.
 Also your gloves really need to be up to the task of dealing with say a wet day 10 degrees if riding in Autumn as that is always a possibility.
 Make sure you include some dry bags for your clothes and electronics.
 My panniers are waterproof but many rental motorcycle cases are not.

-But don’t let the prospect of rain put you off.
-Most any riding destination can encounter rain on a tour.
-I would include some visor anti-fog as I encounter the visor fog issues here all the time with cold air and on wet days which I had never really experienced in warmer places.
-You will also need a International drivers permit.
+You must have a International drivers permit.
 It is an out-dated document in these days of Google translate but make sure you grab one from your RAC type organisation before leaving.